18 Dec Long term travel insurance 2018 update

 Although we’ve heard rave reviews about World Nomads, which is the only real nomad travel insurance company out there, we decided not to go with them.
 While we don’t expect to get extremely cheap backpacker travel insurance, we think that they’re just too expensive, especially considering their policy wouldn’t even cover our electronics.

-Globelink insurance, on the other hand, isn’t as well known but costs less than half the price of World Nomads.
+Globelink International Travel Insurance, on the other hand, isn’t as well known but costs less than half the price of World Nomads.
 In fact, the Globelink excess is also much cheaper and they actually offer more medical cover.
-The only problem we can foresee is that they can only cover us for a total time period of 18 months, after which time we’ll be classed as permanent travellers and will need private travel insurance.
+The only problem we can foresee is that they can only cover us for a total time period of 18 months.
+After that we’ll be classed as permanent travellers and will need private travel insurance.
 World Nomads, in comparison, allow you to continue extending your policy.